The Sixth Sense: Critical response

 Haley Joel Osment and Toni Collette's performances garnered positive reviews and were nominated for Academy Awards for Best Supporting Actor and Best Supporting Actress, respectively.

 The Sixth Sense received critical acclaim, with Osment's performance receiving high praise in particular.
 On the review aggregator website, Rotten Tomatoes, the film has an approval rating of 86% based on reviews from 166 critics, with an average rating of 7.70/10.
 The site's critical consensus reads: "M. Night Shyamalan's The Sixth Sense is a twisty ghost story with all the style of a classical Hollywood picture, but all the chills of a modern horror flick."
 Metacritic rated it 64 out of 100 based on 35 reviews, meaning "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Roger Ebert awarded the film a 3 out of 4-star rating and was particularly impressed by Osment's performance, writing: "Haley Joel Osment, his young co-star, is a very good actor in a film where his character possibly has more lines than anyone else.
 He's in most of the scenes, and he has to act in them–this isn't a role for a cute kid who can stand there and look solemn in reaction shots.
 There are fairly involved dialogue passages between Willis and Osment that require good timing, reactions and the ability to listen.
 Osment is more than equal to them.
 And although the tendency is to notice how good he is, not every adult actor can play heavy dramatic scenes with a kid and not seem to condescend (or, even worse, to be subtly coaching and leading him).
 Willis can.
 Those scenes give the movie its weight and make it as convincing as, under the circumstances, it can possibly be."
+Jeff Millar of the Houston Chronicle stated that "there's more fright in any 10 minutes of The Sixth Sense than the sensory startle effects The Haunting produces in its entire running time."

 In his review for the Los Angeles Times, John Anderson wrote that the script was "clever" and called Osment's performance the best of the year from a child actor.
 Stephen Hunter of The Washington Post said the film was a "maximum creep-out."

 By vote of the members of the Science Fiction and Fantasy Writers of America, The Sixth Sense was awarded the Nebula Award for Best Script during 1999.